 El Poncho is close to both Maspalomas and Playa del Ingles in the South of Gran Canaria.
-We found there the best grilled ribs – both lamb and pork – super juicy and delicious.
+I found there the best grilled ribs – both lamb and pork – super juicy and delicious.

 Than all of sudden a waiter shows up with a very large food tray on wheels and says:

 “This is what we have for dessert today.
 I am going to leave this tray here so that you can take a look in case you want to order.
 But no pressure!
 This is just for informative purposes.
 In case you have any questions, just call me.”

 I was laughing and crying at the same time.
 This is what you may call a culinary knock out.
 I am just human.
 I ordered dessert.